LogoLogo

 This page lists the cloud providers supported as secret providers

 For cloud-based providers there is generally a need to pass some kind of credentials to access the storage as well as the possibility of a provider being unavailable for a shorter period.
-To address these two issues, see the section on how to avoid passing credentials on the commandline and how to protect against outages.
+To address these two issues, see and .

 Setting up and using either of the vaults described here is outside the scope of this document.